cordiverse/cordis/README.md

 ### Events

-`ctx.events` is a built-in service of event model.
+`ctx.events` is a built-in service of event model and lifecycle.
 Most of its methods are also directly accessible in the context.

 #### ctx.emit(thisArg?, event, ...param)